What Happens if Water Gets Under Vinyl Flooring?

 1. Assess the Damage:

-• Use a flashlight to inspect darker areas.
+• Utilize a flashlight in darker spots.

 2. Remove Affected Vinyl Sections: